JensRantil/jensrantil.github.io/content/posts/2023-11-18_ai_ml-quality-assertion.md

 At a former employer we had a system that categorized a stream of financial transactions using ML.
-For example, "MacDonald's" was categorized as "Restaurant", and "H&M" was categorized as "Clothing", etc. The users could adjust incorrectly categorized transactions if they were wrong.
+For example, "MacDonald's" was categorized as "Restaurant", and "H&M" was categorized as "Clothing", etc. If we were uncertain, we set the category "Uncategorized".
+The users could adjust incorrectly categorized transactions if they were wrong.
 Our goal was to measure the [accuracy][accuracy] of how well these categories were applied by the ML model.